MicrosoftDocs/learn/learn-pr/azure/network-fundamentals-2/includes/4-firewalls-network-security.md

 Use behavioral analytics tools to establish regular usage and behavior across your network and identify any suspicious changes.

-For example, let's assume that you detect a user that starts accessing your network outside their standard usage patterns.
+For example, let's assume that you detect a user who starts accessing your network outside their standard usage patterns.
 Usually, the user accesses the network from one location in the United States during work hours.
-If their credentials are suddenly used to attempt, access from Australia at midnight, the attempt would be flagged as suspicious.
+If their credentials are suddenly used to attempt access from Australia at midnight, the attempt is flagged as suspicious.

 To address this problem, you can create security policies based on these analytics.
 You can deny access pending additional verification, like a secret code sent to the user's work mobile device.